 Accordingly, we take $S=C^*(BU)$, $R=C^*(BG)$.
 This gives a Symmetric Gorenstein Context.
 First, we find $Q=C^*(U/G)$.
 Since $U$ is connected, $S$ is regular and since $Q$ is finite, $R_*$ is finitely generated over $S_*$.
 If $S_*$ is regular, it follows that $R$ is small over $S$.
 Thus we again have $1+1$ g-regular, and that $S$ is Gorenstein.

 Finally

 where $L$ is the tangent representation at $eG$ in $U/G$, see \cite{BG7}*{Theorem~6.8} (with the proof completed in \cite{bgen}).
 Since $U$ is connected and $ad(G)$ is orientable, $L$ is orientable and $S\lra R$ is relatively Gorenstein.
-Finally, we observe $\mcF\simeq C_*(U)$ is Gorenstein.
+Thus, we conclude $\mcF\simeq C_*(U)$ is Gorenstein.